 If repairs aren’t made within 24 hours where the condition materially interferes with the life, health, and safety of the tenant or 96 hours where the premises is deemed unfit for human habitation, the tenant has a few possible options for resolving the issue.

-- Substitute housing – tenant is also entitled to a comparable dwelling, as selected and paid for by the landlord, while habitability issues are being resolved.
+- Substitute Housing – Tenant is also entitled to a comparable dwelling or a hotel room, as selected and paid for by the landlord, while habitability issues are being resolved.
+The tenant is still responsible for the rent.

 Landlords cannot retaliate against a tenant who has requested that necessary repairs be made.
 Colorado tenants have the right to